Progress your studies in Game Art Animation and open the door to a world of opportunity.

 This course is a unique opportunity to deepen your knowledge and gain additional skill sets and understanding of the creative industries, project management, intellectual property and specialised animation technique, leading to an internationally recognised BA/BSc (Hons) Game Art Animation degree, validated by Middlesex University in London.

 During the process of the degree, our tutors will nurture and guide your creative work ﬂow in order to prepare and create the all-important showreel to ensure that you hit the ground running in the industry.

 The course is a full-time course and runs for 24 months.
 Your lecture schedule generally consists of 2-3 lessons per week where each lesson has a duration of 2.5 hours.

 - Dennis Boersma

 - Dennis Boersma is very driven with everything that has to do with games.
-He is the Head of the Games & Animation departments and he is also plays an important peer role in the curriculum development team.
+He is the Head of the Games & Animation departments and he also plays an important peer role in the curriculum development team.
 Any information that relates to games and computers he absorbs through (brain) osmosis thereby having a vast library of information on what you can do with them, how to make them and how to train students to become the best game makers.
-He does this best by teaching the students, specialising in topics in 3ds Max, Unity 3D, C#, java, Photoshop.
-He teaches with a lot of energy, enthusiasm and humor and is always looking for some course feedback.
+He does this best by teaching the students, specializing in topics in 3ds Max, Unity 3D, C#, Java, Photoshop.
+He teaches with a lot of energy, enthusiasm, and humor and is always looking for some course feedback.
 This way he stays in continuous connection with the students, what they've learned and how they are picking up the course content.
 Besides working for SAE he works for other companies and works on extensive personal projects, so he can have an outlet for his creativity and put his knowledge into practice.
 Last but not least, Dennis is a Unity Certified Trainer.